Led the design, development, and launch of a social web app that lets users create, customize, and share digital collages

 Final mockups after brainstorming

 After conceptualizing the platform, we had one primary point of contention: what should it be on?
-I was convinced it should be a mobile application—most social media is.
-However one of my team members was very passionate about it being on Laptop or iPad at the very least in order for it to give users more creative freedom.
 This was the main question we sought to answer with our experience prototype.
 For this, we had pairs of users make collages together on Laptops, iPads, and Phones to see which most allowed users for creative expression.
+Through this, we found that users felt they had much more creative freedom with the Laptop prototype, as it allowed them to crop, copy, and find external images easily.

-Because of this, we had to pivot.
-Not only in terms of platform, but in terms of design language.
 We noticed through this that many of our initial mockups simply did not align with the kind of user interaction we were striving for.
 Our users were creating fun, silly, and expressive content, but our mockups showed a much more serious, aesthetics-based platform.
 Our design language had to change in order to match the environment the users were naturally creating.

 This project was implemented in two parts: